Implementing a non-medical intravitreal injection service

 Optional observership session

 In-person attendess will also have the additional option to attend the medical retina department for a half day observership on the morning or afternoon of the day before the course.
-During this session you will will be able understand more about the department based on FAQs and to watch injections being performed (a maximum two injections will be observed to respect space constraints and patient care).
+During this session you will be able understand more about the department based on FAQs and to watch injections being performed (a maximum two injections will be observed to respect space constraints and patient care).
 Please note that you will not be able to practice injecting on patients in this session.

 Who should apply?